-Fraport Greece have commissioned the update of the "Climate Change Resilience Study" to manage their concession of 14 regional airports.
+Fraport Greece (FG) incorporated in the Master Plans of the seven (7) Regional Airports a "Climate Change Resilience Study" in 2017.
+This study was updated in 2022 in cooperation with the National Observatory of Athens (NOA).
 The key objective of this review is to ensure that climate-related risks affecting the concession airports are identified early on and managed effectively, through the integration of its findings in the airport's Master Plans.